100 Notable alumni of

 -

 Lindsay Corine Taylor is an American former professional basketball player.
-She played in the WNBA, KBSL, LFB, WKBL, Polish Women's League, WCBA, and Angola Women's Basketball League.
-A very experienced player, she also played professionally overseas in 13 basketball seasons.
-Standing 6 ft 8 in (2.03 m) tall she usually played the center position (normally the tallest player on the team).
+She played in the WNBA, KBSL, LFB, WKBL, Polish Women's League, WCBA, and Angola Women's Basketball League, usually playing the center position.
+An experienced player, Taylor has played professionally overseas in Europe, Asia, and Africa in 13 basketball seasons between 2005 and 2015.

 -